Hawkmask/Hawkmask/README.md

     - I hope to one day pass my passion for helping others and learning on to the next generation.

 - I'm really excited about machine learning and the prospects of low cost ways to manufacture advanced sensors.
-- I hope to pursue a PhD in robotics and am currently applying for masters degrees at CMU and OSU.

 ## Collaboration